 - You will be hounded by tour operators when arriving into Flores, they will charge you more for trips to Tical and lake trips than on the actual Island.

-- Tour operators in Flores will try convince you that there is no public transport or overnight buses towards Antigua.
-They will try convince you to pay for a private shuttle from their own company, don’t fall for it as there are 1st, 2nd and economy buses that travel to the south.
+- Tour operators in Flores will try to convince you that there is no public transport or overnight buses towards Antigua.
+They will try to convince you to pay for a private shuttle from their own company, don’t fall for it as there are 1st, 2nd and economy buses that travel to the south

 - Pickpocketer’s when visiting tourist attractions like Tical.
 Keep your belongings safe.

 - Keep personal belongings safe, especially on local transport Guatemala is generally safe but there is some crime